-The Legend of Joshua Hill: The Man that Saved Madison from Burning
+The Legend of Joshua Hill: The Man who Saved Madison from Burning

 Every story has a hero that saves the day when it seems all hope is lost.
 For the beautiful town of Madison that hero was – and still is – Joshua Hill.
 Though outside our small community his name may have been neglected in the history books, here his legend and his home still hold a prominent place in our hearts.
 As the most historically significant home in Madison, the Joshua Hill House stands as a reminder of the significant contributions this legend made to our community.